 Amazon Anniversary Scam & How to Avoid It

 For a while now, a fake viral message has been going around on messaging apps like WhatsApp and Facebook Messenger.
-These messages claim that it’s Amazon’s 30th anniversary and, to commemorate, the e-commerce giant is giving away amazing free gifts like the Huawei Mate 40 Pro 5G!
+These messages claim that it’s Amazon’s 30th anniversary and, to commemorate, the e-commerce giant is giving away amazing gifts like the Huawei Mate 40 Pro 5G!

 This isn’t anything new.
 Similar anniversary scams pop up from time to time, often impersonating Amazon.
 We’ve also seen the Amazon 27th anniversary scam and the Amazon 26th anniversary scam.